Professor John Walley

 Teaching responsibilities

 John is a UK Public Health specialist trainee trainer, with a registrar placement in Leeds and Swaziland.
 John teaches on the Public Health interventions, AIDS, child health and family planning sessions and coordinates the communicable disease and non-communicable disease modules on the LIHS Master of Public Health course.
 He teaches public health interventions, communicable disease, child health and family planning to medical students on the intercalated BSc courses in International Health and Primary Care.
-The second edition of the popular book Public Health (Oxford University Press) has been published and used by our students.
-It has been translated and published by Beijing University Press and is being translated by the Hanoi School of Public Health, Vietnam.
+The third edition of his popular book Public Health (Oxford University Press) has been drafted and used by our students.

 Responsibilities